manishborikar92/TinyLink/docs/VIDEO_RECORDING_SCRIPT.md

 **Script:**

-"Hi, I'm [Your Name], and today I'm going to walk you through TinyLink - a production-ready URL shortener application I built from scratch.
+"Hi, I'm Manish Borikar, and today I'm going to walk you through TinyLink - a production-ready URL shortener application I built from scratch.

 TinyLink is a full-stack web application that allows users to create short, memorable links with custom codes, track click statistics in real-time, and manage their links through a modern, responsive interface.